Advisor Resources

 Choose commodities with care—industrial metals could benefit from a demand pick-up while food and energy prices could come down as inflation eases.

-Explore REITs, which are likely to benefit from any housing market recovery and interest-rate declines.
+Explore real estate investment trusts (REITs), which are likely to benefit from any housing market recovery and interest-rate declines.

 Conversation Starters